Smoke Alarm Advice

 What type of smoke alarms are available?

 Optical: These are more expensive but more effective at detecting larger particles of smoke produced by slow-burning fires, such as smouldering foam-filled upholstery and overheated PVC wiring.
 They are marginally less sensitive to free burning flaming fires.
+Optical alarms can be installed near (not in) kitchens, as they are less likely than ionisation alarms to go off when toast is burned.

-Combined: These detectors are effective at detecting slow-burning as well as flaming fires – which are both common types of fire.
+Combined Smoke Alarms (Ionisation and Optical): These detectors are effective at detecting slow-burning as well as flaming fires – which are both common types of fire.

 Each type looks similar and is powered either by a battery, or mains electricity (or a combination of both).
 Some are inter-connectable so that any smoke detected at one point can raise the alarm at all others.